Starting a business in Walker County

 Do I need a DBA or Trade Name Registration?

-If operating as a sole proprietor, you may need to establish a DBA or trade name registration.
-For example, if your name is John Smith and your business name is “ABC Tire Store,” then you would need to establish a trade name registration or DBA (doing business as) in order to do business under the store name.
+If operating as a sole proprietor, you may need to establish a DBA (doing business as) or trade name registration.
 Trade name registrations can be filed through the Clerk of Court’s Office at the Walker County Courthouse.
 There is a fee, along with a requirement to run the registration in the legal ads of the newspaper.
 You can download a copy of the form here.

 What other licenses will I need?